Tesla SiriusXM Satellite Radio – Ditch the Portable

 Again, there will be a video forthcoming of how simple it is to disassemble the tuner itself.

 One thing to note is that the part of the housing that acts as the heatsink (the side against the mounting plate) is slightly different on the Model 3 tuner.
-You will need to add some additional thermal paste to two of the chips on the Model S/X board, as they will not have an indented part of the case to sit on.
-I used three layers of thermal paste on these two chips, in order to make sure they have a good connection to the case.
+There will be two chips on the Model S/X board that will not have an indented part of the case to sit on.
+You will need to add additional thermal paste to these areas, to make sure they have a good connection to the case.
+I used three layers of thermal paste on these two chips.

 Installing the modified SiriusXM Satellite Radio Tuner